petertdelia/csv-filter/README.md

 - tests are kept in the `tests` directory

 ## Design considerations
+- used functional programming rather than class-based design, for simplicity

 ## Future work
 - extract expected results from tests to de-clutter
 - handle special characters in csv files (`,` `\n`)
+- test orchestrator function